cswaroop/misc/Nasscom.md

 What kind of mind set one needs to become an antrepreneur?

 - Go one step forward than yesterday.
-- Have a thick skin
+- Have a thick skin.
-- Jump into the water
+- Jump into the water.
--

 How to strike alliances & Partnerships?